United Kingdom·March - April

 During your sauna session, you’ll lose a lot of water through your sweat — up to four cups during a twenty-minute session!
 Be sure to rehydrate with plenty of water afterward.
 Supplement with electrolytes as needed.

 We would also recommend to just go easy on yourself.
 You will be in a state of high vibration and relaxation.
 You want to be in that state as long as possible so stay away from stressful or negative situations, people or media.

 Bottle of water.
 Towl.
-Yoga matt.
 Bag for putting clothes in while you are in the sauna.
 Dress in something loose and comfy with bathing costume underneath.
 We are just in bathing costume in the sauna then in and out of the sea (if you wish).
 Afterwards it's a case of getting back into your clothes again a bit wet, so consider a dressing gown/towel/ dry robe for modesty.
-PLease wrap up warm.
-Plenty of layers.

-I do not want to go in the water
+I do not want to go in the sea

 Related Blog Posts